Helper command to create or update stages in

 metricsfield inside the

 dvc.yamlstage.
-Metrics are usually small, human readable files (JSON or YAML) with scalar numbers or other simple information that describes a model (or any other data artifact).
+Metrics are usually small, human readable files (JSON, TOML, or YAML) with scalar numbers or other simple information that describes a model (or any other data artifact).
 See

 dvc metricsto learn more about metrics.